nyu-software-engineering/containerized-app-exercise/instructions.md

 ALl teams must use task boards to provide insight into the status of all work.

-- The task boards must have at least 4 columns: "To Do", "In Progress", "Awaiting Review", "Done".
+- The task boards must have at least 4 columns: "`To Do`", "`In Progress`", "`Awaiting Review`", "`Done`".
 - Teams must represent all work to be done as discrete tasks on the task board, where each task represents about one day's work for one team member.
 - Each task must be assigned to the developer(s) responsible for implementing it.
 - Each task must be positioned on the board in the appropriate column representing its current status at all times.

 ### Standup meetings

-Each team must have at least 3 standup meetings per week.
+Each team must have at least `3` standup meetings per week.
 In these meetings, each developer must answer three questions:

-- what have you done since last meeting?
+- What have you done since last meeting?
-- what are you working on now?
+- What are you working on now?
-- is anything blocking your way?
+- Is anything blocking your way?

 One team member must collect the answers each team member gave to each of these questions and post a report of the standup to the team's communication channel.
 For example: